 There are plenty of articles detailing the trends and current practices of recruitment best practices that praise automation as “automation in recruitment: a new frontier of recruiting strategies.”
 The truth is, whether or not you want to use automation technologies in your recruiting process, they are becoming increasingly more popular and if you are the only business amongst your competitors that is not using an automated hiring system, competitive advantage is likely going to be with your competitors, not you.

 Because of this, it is increasingly important that businesses of any size or industry view automating the candidate interview process as a tool that they can use to better the productivity of their hiring teams while lessening the number of monotonous tasks — such as scheduling and conducting interviews — that their hiring professionals need to make each day.
 This is why many businesses are using an on-demand interview platform, like Qualifi, to easily optimize their screening processes.
-With Qualifi’s platform, you can easily pre-record your interview questions, determine your interview script, send out invitations to your asynchronous, self-guided screening interview, review and compare your candidates’ responses, and determine which candidates you want to move forward with.
+With Qualifi’s platform, you can easily pre-record your interview questions, determine your interview script, send out invitations to your asynchronous, virtual screening interview, review and compare your candidates’ responses, and determine which candidates you want to move forward with.
 This type of automated screening interview process allows your team to not only interview way more candidates each day but also reduces the amount of time that it takes to screen each candidate to only a few minutes.
 This means that your recruiting and hiring teams no longer have to spend valuable time conducting interviews for candidates who are not qualified for your positions and can redirect that time and energy towards building better relationships with the candidates that will actually be a good fit for your company and the open position.

 As automated recruiting and interview software solutions become more and more popular, an increasing number of automated phone interview software solutions are becoming available for businesses to use to better optimize and streamline their hiring processes.
 Of the numerous interview scheduling software and other interview software solutions available, there are two extremely popular types of automated interviews that businesses are using in today’s constantly changing job market.
-These two types of automated interview platforms are one-way video and one-way phone interview solutions.
+These two types of automated interview platforms are virtual video and virtual phone interview solutions.

-Now, both one-way phone and one-way video interview software solutions can be a tremendous step up from traditional interviewing methods.
+Now, both virtual phone and virtual video interview software solutions can be a tremendous step up from traditional interviewing methods.
 Why is this?
 Well, put simply, traditional interviewing methods take critical time out of your recruiting team’s workday and require them to spend hours of their week scheduling and conducting the same interview over and over again.
 And the unfortunate truth is that these traditional interviews often result in your recruiting team wasting hours of their time speaking with candidates who are not qualified or a good fit for your company rather than spending their time focusing on the candidates who will actually be a good addition to your business.
 One of the major downsides of this split attention is that your high-quality candidates are likely going to be picked up by one of your competitors because your time-to-hire is taking too long and they have lost interest in the position.

-So, how do one-way interviews help solve this issue?
-One-way interviews — also called on-demand interviews — over the phone or with a video stream allow candidates to take their screening interviews remotely and asynchronously.
+So, how do virtual interviews help solve this issue?
+Virtual interviews — also called on-demand interviews — over the phone or with a video stream allow candidates to take their screening interviews remotely and asynchronously.
 This means that your recruiting team doesn’t need to spend time scheduling interviews or even conducting them because all of the interview questions are pre-recorded.
 With one of the best interview platforms, like Qualifi, you can easily send out invitations to your interview and be confident that every single candidate is getting the same questions, opportunities, and unbiased space to share with you their qualifications, skills, and experience so that you can make the best hiring decisions based on solely what your candidates are bringing to the plate.

 Many businesses find themselves wondering the same question whenever there is a new trend or recruiting strategy that gets put into blog posts or statistics.
 This question is how is recruiting changing?
 Recruiting teams often have the toughest time trying to keep up with the shifting trends and competitive market, and one of the largest trends in today’s market is automation in talent acquisition.